Jbleezy/BO2-Reimagined/README.md

 * Added to all game modes
 * No longer sends players back in time
 * Kills all zombies
-* Revives all downed players
+* Revives all down players
 * Can have with Monkey Bombs
 * Switches to detonator at correct time after throwing
 * Fixed detonator raise and drop anims